PaviS0102/RestoringNatureEcologies2024Workshop/README.md

-# NatureEcologies2024Workshop
+# RestoringNatureEcologies2024Workshop
-This repository contains script, resources, and slides for a workshop on 'Use of tech in restoration landscapes'.
+This repository contains the script, resources, and slides for a workshop on 'Use of tech in restoration landscapes'.